graphprotocol/graph-improvement-proposals/gips/0046-l2-migration-helpers.md

 The GNS contract on L1 will be upgraded to a new L1GNS contract, that inherits from the original GNS but adds the following external functions:

 - `sendSubgraphToL2()`: this function can be called by a Subgraph Owner.
 They must specify a subgraph ID and an address for the Subgraph Owner in L2, together with gas parameters for the L2 retryable ticket.
 This function will mark the subgraph as migrated and disable it.
 It will burn all the signal and send the GRT corresponding to the owner’s share, together with the subgraph’s information, to L2 through the L1GraphTokenGateway.
 The remaining GRT will be set as withdrawable so that Curators can withdraw them (or send them to L2).
 - `sendCuratorBalanceToBeneficiaryOnL2()`: this function can be called by Curators that have signal deposited on a subgraph that was migrated to L2.
-They must specify the subgraph ID and the L2 beneficiary that will own the signal on the migrated subgraph.
+They must specify the (L1) subgraph ID and the L2 beneficiary that will own the signal on the migrated subgraph.
 They must also specify gas parameters for the L2 retryable ticket.
 The function sends the GRT corresponding to the Curator’s share of the subgraph signal to L2 through the L1GraphTokenGateway.
 It reduces the subgraph’s withdrawable GRT accordingly.

 ## L2GNS spec

 The GNS contract on L2 will be upgraded to a new L2GNS contract, that inherits from the original GNS but adds the following external functions and modifications:

 - `onTokenTransfer()`: to conform to the bridge’s callhook interface (see GIP-0031), this function can only be called by the L2GraphTokenGateway, and validates that the L1 sender is the L1GNS.
 It accepts two types of encoded messages, identified by a `uint8` code in the ABI-encoded callhook data:
     - `RECEIVE_SUBGRAPH_CODE` will receive a subgraph ID and owner address and create the subgraph in a disabled state.
 The subgraph will not have a deployment ID or any metadata at this point, and the received GRT will not be used yet (but the amount will be recorded in storage, to be used in `finishSubgraphMigrationFromL1`).
+The subgraph ID in L2 will be aliased from the L1 subgraph ID.
     - `RECEIVE_CURATOR_BALANCE_CODE` will receive a subgraph ID and beneficiary address, and use the received GRT to mint signal on the subgraph for the beneficiary.
 Signal will be minted without charging curation tax.
 If the subgraph migration has not been finalized (i.e. the Subgraph Owner never called `finishSubgraphMigrationFromL1`, or for whatever reason the subgraph was never received in L2), the tokens will instead be returned to the beneficiary.
 - `finishSubgraphMigrationFromL1()`: this function must be called by a Subgraph Owner after the subgraph was received from L1 through `onTokenTransfer`.
 The caller must specify the subgraph deployment ID, subgraph metadata and version metadata to publish the subgraph.
 The tokens received in the callhook will be used to mint signal on the subgraph deployment, initializing the (flat) curation pool for the subgraph.
 The corresponding subgraph signal will be owned by the Subgraph Owner.
 Since the curve is flat, there is no problem if someone has pre-curated on the subgraph deployment directly through the Curation contract (unlike in L1, where such a scenario would revert to prevent frontrunning).
 - `publishNewVersion()`: this function is overridden from the original GNS implementation to allow updating to a pre-curated subgraph deployment.
 This reverted in the original implementation to avoid frontrunning; the flat curve implemented in GIP-0039 means we don’t need to prevent this scenario anymore.